github/codeql/docs/language/ql-language-reference/ql-language-specification.rst

 path, and the process continues until all packs have been resolved.
 The actual library path consists of the root directories of the selected QL packs.
-This process depends on a mechanism for finding QL packs by pack name, as described in the :doc:`CodeQL CLI documentation <codeql-cli:index>`.
+This process depends on a mechanism for finding QL packs by pack name, as described in the :ref:`CodeQL CLI documentation <codeql-cli>`.

 When the query directory contains a ``queries.xml`` file but no ``qlpack.yml``, the QL pack resolution behaves as if it defines a QL